ontopic-vkg/destination-tutorial/README.md

 ## Mapping

 In this tutorial, the ontology and the SPARQL queries are already provided.
 We will focus on the mapping.
-Our goal is to reproduce a fragment of the following diagrams.
+Our goal is to reproduce the following diagrams.

 For tables in the schemas `source1` and `source2`: